lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-08-23-Propositions_as_Types.md

 [^1]: NG de Bruijn, [A Survey of the Project Automath](https://pure.tue.nl/ws/files/1892191/597622.pdf), in: Seldin, J.P. and Hindley, J.R.,eds., To H.B.
 Curry: Esaays on Combinatory Logic, Lambda Calculus and Formalism (Academic Press, 1980), 152.

+It's not surprising that a primitive DN for double-negation, mapping $\neg\neg A \to A$, would also map a proof that $A$ was nonempty into $A$ itself.
+This is the contrapositive of [Diaconescu's result](https://doi.org/10.2307/2039868)  that the axiom of choice implies the excluded middle (and therefore DN).

-But a more compelling reason is irrelevance of proofs:
+But a more compelling reason to distinguish PROP from TYPE is *irrelevance of proofs*:

 > If $x$ is a real number, then $P(x)$ stands for “proof of $x > 0$”.
 Now we define “$\log$” (the logarithm) in the context [x : real] [y : P(x)],and if we want to talk about $\log 3$ we have to write $\log(3,p)$, where $p$ is some proof for $3 > 0$.
 Now the $p$ is relevant, and we have some trouble in saying that $\log(3,p)$ does not depend on $p$. ...
 Some time and some annoyance can be saved if we extend the language by proclaiming that proofs of one and the same proposition are always definitionally equal.[^2]